verrazzano/verrazzano/release/docs/README_COMMERCIAL.md

 # Verrazzano Commercial Edition

-Verrazzano Commercial Edition is a fully featured enterprise container platform for deploying cloud-native and traditional applications in multicloud and hybrid environments, packaged for the enterprise.
+Verrazzano Commercial Edition is a fully-featured enterprise container platform for deploying cloud native and traditional applications in multicloud and hybrid environments, packaged for the enterprise.

 # Overview
-It includes the following capabilities:
+Verrazzano Commercial Edition includes the following capabilities:

 - Hybrid and multicluster workload management
 - Special handling for WebLogic, Coherence, and Helidon applications